Body

 1. Start your career exploration and development early

 2. Network, network, network.
+Use LinkedIn and Sallyportal.

-3. Use Handshake and other online tools.
+3. Use 12twenty and other online tools.

 4. Gain experience (ideally prior to senior year) to become a stronger candidate – participate in an externship, internship, research position, on-campus job, student activities, leadership, etc.